 The examinations are scheduled according to the needs of the Organization.
 Those interested in applying should check this website frequently for announcements of LCEs in their language and professional specialization.
 Please note that the application process begins several months before the examination date, and the application period lasts only a few weeks.
 Those who pass both the written and oral parts of an examination are placed on the corresponding roster and are then recruited as and when vacant posts need to be filled.

 The United Nations is a global organization; it encourages mobility within and across duty stations.
-Language assignments are subject to rotation and successful candidates may thereafter be called upon to serve at other duty stations, according to the needs of the Organization.
-Successful candidates are expected to serve a minimum of five years in language posts before they can apply for another type of post with the United Nations.
+Successful candidates may be called upon to serve at its duty stations in Geneva, Nairobi, New York, Vienna and its regional commissions in Addis Ababa, Bangkok, Beirut and Santiago, according to the needs of the Organization.
+Successful candidates are expected to serve a minimum of five years in language posts before they can apply for another type of post within the United Nations.

 For information on other LCEs coming up, click on the What’s new tab above.
 The examinations are open to all who meet the eligibility and qualification requirements (including language combinations) detailed in each examination announcement posted on this page.
 For details on how to apply, click on the LCE application process tab above.
 For an idea of what the examinations consist of, click on the Sample examinations tab above.
 Information on the status of LCEs that are no longer accepting applications but have not yet concluded can be found by clicking on the Examination status tab above.